 Dr. Weisheit has also served as series editor for the ACJS/Anderson Monograph series of books, Issues in Crime and Justice.
 He has been on the editorial advisory board of three journals, as well as a manuscript reviewer for over a dozen journals.
 He has eight times served on the program committee for the annual meeting of the Academy of Criminal Justice Sciences, the national organization for criminal justice.

-He has conducted a change of venue survey and is continuing his research on rural crime and maintains an interest in the study of methamphetamine and of commercial marijuana cultivators.
-Currently, Dr. Weisheit is assisting in an evaluation of a program to provide intensive long-term treatment to juvenile methamphetamine abusers.
+He has conducted change of venue surveys, is continuing his research on rural crime, and maintains an interest in the study of methamphetamine and of commercial marijuana cultivators.

 In addition, Dr. Weisheit has conducted research on: